 - There will be 1 or 2 plastic tubes (chest drains) near your wound site.
-These are to help your lung re-expand and drain away fluid from your chest cavity. - A drip will be put into a vein in your arm you will be given fluids through the drip until you can drink again. - You will be wearing an oxygen mask or nasal oxygen prongs.
-These will give you extra oxygen to help you breathe. - A small thin tube called a catheter may be put into your bladder to drain your urine into a bag.
-This means you don't have to get out of bed to go to the toilet. - There may be a tube in your back (epidural or paravertebral catheter) or at your wound site to deliver pain medication.
+They are there to help your lung to re-expand and drain away fluid from your chest cavity. - A drip will be put into a vein in your arm.
+You will be given fluids through the drip until you can drink again. - You will be wearing an oxygen mask or nasal oxygen prongs.
+These will give you extra oxygen to help you breathe. - After open surgery, you may have a small thin tube called a catheter to drain urine from your bladder into a bag.
+This means you don't have to get out of bed to pass urine. - There may be a tube in your back (epidural or paravertebral catheter) or at your wound site to deliver pain medication.